microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 * Then, the simulator delivers all valid PMs and the required resources of the awaiting VM to the VM scheduler (agent) for a decision.

+We have two categories of VM.
+One is interactive, and the other one is delay-insensitive.

+* Interactive: The interactive VMs usually require low response time, so we set this kind of VMs can only be allocated to the non-oversubscribable PM server.
+* Delay-insensitive: The delay-insensitive VMs usually serve for batch-tasks or development workload.
+This kind of VMs can be allocated to the over-subscribable PM server.

 VM Allocation
 ^^^^^^^^^^^^^^

-Based on the valid PM list, the histortical information recorded by the simulator, and the detailed required resources of the VM, the VM scheduler (decision agent) will make the decision according to its allocation strategy.
+Based on the valid PM list, the historical information recorded by the simulator, and the detailed required resources of the VM, the VM scheduler (decision agent) will make the decision according to its allocation strategy.